 At first glance, press release translation might seem easy.
 They’re often short pieces of writing and look relatively simple.
 But press releases are written for a specific purpose.
 They often contain industry-specific information.
 Even if they don’t, it’s not easy to get the balance right between grabbing the reader’s interest and giving information.
 That’s why press releases are written by copywriters, with an understanding of marketing.

-For effective press release translation, you need a marketing translator who also understands copywriting.
+To translate the press release effectively, you need a marketing translator who also understands copywriting.
 It’s not just a case of finding someone who speaks the language.
 You need a trained linguist with the skills and abilities of a translator and copywriter.
-For more information, read this article: “Don’t Make This Rookie Error with Your Marketing Translator”.
+For more information, read this article: “Don’t Make This Rookie Error with Your Marketing Translator“.

 Help your expert linguist translate a press release that works for your brand by telling them what you need.
 If you have a list of terms you’ve used elsewhere, let your translator know.
 The same goes for terms that don’t need translation.
 Give the translator as much information as you can.